 The homophobic jokes, as they appear in the original series, are never violent and most often are not even openly denigratory; rather, they purport to offer an honest and “good-humored” representation of a common, socially sanctioned stance towards homosexuality.
 Situated within the wide array of jokes in any single episode, this homophobia tends to avoid provoking either aversion or anger, and instead prompts the viewer to be swept away by the hilarity of the situations.

-It’s worth watching at least a few minutes:Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+It’s worth watching at least a few minutes:Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.